CristinaNRR/SOFAR/README.md

 ## Report

-The report was added to the Google Drive link shared on Slack at the [link](https://drive.google.com/drive/folders/1svPEK-nhk9xKxZpOJx203a_A07jtj6n-?usp=sharing)
+The report was added to the Google Drive [link](https://drive.google.com/drive/folders/1svPEK-nhk9xKxZpOJx203a_A07jtj6n-?usp=sharing) shared on Slack.

 <!-- ROADMAP
 ## Roadmap